-NAV is determined by the board of directors, at the recommendation of the Company's audit committee, and based on the estimated value of the Company's assets, less the estimated value of the Company's liabilities, divided by the number of shares outstanding on a diluted basis.
-This valuation is performed in accordance with the provisions of Practice Guideline 2013-01, Valuations of Publicly Registered Non-Listed REITs, issued by the IPA in April 2013, in addition to guidance from the SEC.
+NAV is determined by the board of directors, at the recommendation of the Company's audit committee, and based on the estimated fair value of the Company's assets, less the estimated fair value of the Company's liabilities, divided by the number of shares outstanding on a diluted basis.
+This valuation is performed in accordance with the provisions of Practice Guideline 2013-01, Valuations of Publicly Registered Non-Listed REITs, issued by the Institute for Portfolio Alternatives in April 2013, in addition to guidance from the SEC.
 The Company used the NAV in effect as of the period presented within this presentation.